 PunchCard App Review: What Rewards Are Available?

-The PunchCard App is available on Apple and Android Mobile Devices, this app pays you to upload receipts after your shopping trips.
+The PunchCard App is available for Apple and Android Mobile Devices; this app pays you to upload receipts after your shopping trips.

-Basically you’ll earn points for every receipt that you upload.
-Your points can be exchanged for gift cards or sweepstakes entries.
+You’ll earn points for every receipt that you upload.
+You can exchange points for gift cards or sweepstakes entries.

 How Does The PunchCard App Work?

 Once you download the app, you can see all the stores available on PunchCard.
-You’ll have to share you location, but when you do, PunchCard will bring up all the stores near you.
+You’ll have to share your location, but when you do, PunchCard will bring up all the stores near you.